Monroe County Recreational Waters

 2. Can I eat fish caught in a contaminated water body?

-Yes and no. If the only concern is E. coli contamination, yes, as long as the fish is thoroughly cooked to a temperature that meets or exceeds the requirements set forth by the FDA food code which is cooked above 145 F. If the concern is toxins or other chemical constituents, then we recommend that the Michigan Department of Community Health Eat Safe Fish Guide be followed, which in some cases would be no.
+Yes and no. If the only concern is E. coli contamination, yes, as long as the fish is thoroughly cooked to a temperature that meets or exceeds the requirements set forth by the FDA food code which is cooked above 145 F. If the concern is toxins or other chemical constituents, then we recommend that the Michigan Department of Health and Human Services be followed, which in some cases would be no.

 3. If I live on the water, can I have my beach area tested?